 The UTA FabLab is a creative hub for students, faculty and staff of the University of Texas at Arlington, providing access to technologies, equipment, training, opportunities for interdisciplinary collaboration, and inspirational spaces in support of invention and entrepreneurship.
-The FabLab is a platform for project-based, hands-on Science, Technology, Engineering, Arts, and Mathematics (STEAM) experiential learning.
+The FabLab is a platform for project-based, hands-on experiential learning opportunities for learners from any discipline or experience level.
 "Fab Labs," or Fabrication Laboratories, began as an outreach project from the Center for Bits and Atoms at the Massachusetts Institute of Technology.
 Each lab within this global network ascribes the Fab Charter in order to allow users to "make (almost) anything."

 Why the Library?